EinfachEli08/Raylang/README.md

         return(readWriteCount)
     }

-    func increment(by? : Int) => it + (by? : 1)
+    // If available, increment by a value, else increment by 1 func increment(by? : Int) => it + (by? : 1)

-    func decrement(by? : Int) => it - (by? : 1)
+    // If available, decrement by a value, else decrement by 1 func decrement(by? : Int) => it - (by? : 1)
 }